valentin-muller26/Genome-and-Transcriptome-Assembly/README.md

 ```
 - -i: path to the input Read 1
 - -I : path to the input Read 2
-- -o : path and name of the input for Read 1
+- -o : path and name of the output for Read 1
-- -O : path and name of the input for Read 2
+- -O : path and name of the output for Read 2
 - --thread : number of threads used by fastp
 - --html : path and name for the  html report
 - --json : path and name for the json report

 More information about Fastp and the parameter can be found [here](https://github.com/OpenGene/fastp)

-### 3. Quality control of the raw read `03_quality_control_post_filtering.sh`
+### 3. Quality control of the filtered reads `03_quality_control_post_filtering.sh`
 The quality control of the filtered read was performed using FastQC version 0.12.1 with the same parameter as the one of the raw reads.
 This analysis was done to assess if the filtering was sufficient.

 ### 4. Assembly of the transcriptome